-- (i) The project team completes this checklist to support the environmental classification of a project.
-It is to be attached to the environmental categorization form and submitted to the Environment and Safeguards Division (SDES), for endorsement by Director, SDES and for approval by the Chief Compliance Officer. - (ii) This checklist focuses on environmental issues and concerns.
+- (i) The project team completes this checklist to support the environmental classification of a project. - (ii) This checklist focuses on environmental issues and concerns.
 To ensure that social dimensions are adequately considered, refer also to ADB's (a) checklists on involuntary resettlement and Indigenous Peoples; (b) poverty reduction handbook; (c) staff guide to consultation and participation; and (d) gender checklists. - (iii) Answer the questions assuming the "without mitigation" case.
 The purpose is to identify potential impacts.
 Use the "remarks" section to discuss any anticipated mitigation measures.